-- (4) In accordance with chapter 3, section 1(1) of the AML Act, obliged entities shall ensure that all documents and data concerning customer due diligence and customer transactions are up to date and relevant. - (5) The FIN-FSA's authority to issue more detailed regulations on the procedures to be followed in customer due diligence and the management of risks posed by customers to the activities of a supervised entity is based on the following provisions: section 39(4) of the Payment Institutions Act, chapter 15, section 18(4) of the Credit Institutions Act, section 13(4) of the Virtual Currency Providers Act, chapter 12, section 3(4) of the Investment Services Act, chapter 12, section 10 of the AIFM Act, chapter 6, section 21(4) of the Insurance Companies Act, chapter 26, section 15(4) of the Act on Common Funds and chapter 8, section 13 of the Act on the Book-Entry System and Settlement Operations. - (6) For the purposes of regulation 7-8, a supervised entity refers to supervised entities falling within the scope of authority to issue regulations under paragraph 5 above.
+- (4) In accordance with chapter 3, section 1(1) of the AML Act, obliged entities shall ensure that all documents and data concerning customer due diligence and customer transactions are up to date and relevant. - (5) The FIN-FSA's authority to issue more detailed regulations on the procedures to be followed in customer due diligence and the management of risks posed by customers to the activities of a supervised entity is based on the following provisions: section 39(4) of the Payment Institutions Act, chapter 15, section 18(4) of the Credit Institutions Act, chapter 9, section 6(3) of the AML Act, chapter 12, section 3(4) of the Investment Services Act, chapter 12, section 10 of the AIFM Act, chapter 6, section 21(4) of the Insurance Companies Act, chapter 26, section 15(4) of the Act on Common Funds and chapter 8, section 13 of the Act on the Book-Entry System and Settlement Operations.
+(Issued on 11.6.2025, valid from 1.7.2025) - (6) For the purposes of regulation 7-8, a supervised entity refers to supervised entities falling within the scope of authority to issue regulations under paragraph 5 above.